The Forest (2016 American film): Critical response

-The Forest received generally negative reviews from critics.

 On the review aggregator Rotten Tomatoes, the film holds an approval rating of 10% based on 138 reviews, with an average rating of 4.1/10.
 The website's consensus reads: "The Forest offers Natalie Dormer more than a few chances to showcase her range in a dual role, but they aren't enough to offset the fact that the movie's simply not all that scary."
 On Metacritic, it has a weighted score of 34 out of 100, based on 30 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

-Brian Truitt of USA Today gave the film two out of four stars, describing it as a "mostly scare-free zone" that fails to capitalize on its intriguing premise.
-Peter Keough of The Boston Globe criticized the film's writing but praised the performances, stating that the characters' psychological shifts felt unconvincing despite the actors' efforts.
+Brian Truitt of USA Today gave the film two out of four stars, describing it as a "mostly scare-free zone".
+Peter Keough of The Boston Globe slighty praised the performances of Dormer and Kinney but said "their characters undergo such unlikely psychological contortions that these efforts are to no avail".

-Alonso Duralde of TheWrap faulted the script for lacking emotional investment and called Taylor Kinney's performance "wooden", though he credited Dormer with delivering a committed dual performance.
-Neil Genzlinger of The New York Times offered a more favorable view, calling the film a "decently executed creeper" anchored by Dormer's convincing work.
-Justin Chang of Variety echoed this sentiment, noting Dormer's sympathetic portrayal and praising Zada's occasional effectiveness in crafting suspense through sound and framing.
+Alonso Duralde of TheWrap called Taylor Kinney's performance "wooden", and the film "turns out to be so generally inept and non-scary that to boycott it would give the film more attention than it deserves".
+Writing for The New York Times, Neil Genzlinger the film a "decently executed creeper" anchored by Dormer's work.
+Justin Chang of Variety noted the muddled script but praises the "spooky sense of mystery" from Zada.

-David Ehrlich of Slate criticized the film's release strategy and quality, citing it as part of a January trend of underwhelming horror films.
-He compared the practice to the Japanese myth of ubasute, calling the film's release a cinematic abandonment.
+David Ehrlich of Slate criticized the film's release, citing it as part of a January trend of underwhelming horror films.
+He compared the practice to the Japanese myth of ubasute, in which elderly people who could no longer take care of themselves were abandoned to their fate on a mountain.

 Controversy

-The Forest attracted criticism for its depiction of Aokigahara, with some commentators accusing the film of trivializing suicide and showing insensitivity toward those who have died in the real-life forest.
-Kevin Maher of The Times criticized the film for what he described as "racial insensitivities" and a lack of genuine horror, calling it "a dumb and dreary horror movie" notable only for casting Natalie Dormer in a dual role with minimal distinction between the characters.
+The film attracted controversy for what some believed to be trivializing the issue of suicide in Japan, as well as disrespecting the people who have died in the real-life forest.
+Critic Kevin Maher wrote in his review, "The Forest is a dumb and dreary horror movie that's notable only for its racial insensitivities, lack of horror, and for making Natalie Dormer from Game of Thrones play identical twins distinguished only by hair colour."

-The film's premise drew comparisons to The Suicide Forest, a 2011 comic book written by El Torres and illustrated by Gabriel Hernández, which also centers on supernatural events set in Aokigahara.
+The film's plot has been compared to the 2011 comic book The Suicide Forest, also taking place in the Aokigahara, written by El Torres and illustrated by Gabriel Hernández.